Top 5 hotels in Australia using Marriott points

 - Marriott Bonvoy Business™ American Express® Card -Earn 100,000 Marriott Bonvoy points after you use your new Card to make $5,000 in purchases within your first 3 months of Card Membership.
 Earn up to $150 in statement credits within your first 6 months of Card Membership for all eligible purchases on your Card on U.S. Advertising in select Media.
 Plus receive complimentary Marriott Bonvoy Platinum Elite status for one year (February 1, 2021-January 31, 2022).
 Offer ends 1/13/21.
 Terms apply.

 - Marriott Bonvoy Boundless™ Credit Card – 75,000 bonus Marriott Bonvoy points after spending $3,000 on purchases in the first three months

-- Marriott Bonvoy Brilliant™ American Express® Card – 75,000 bonus Marriott Bonvoy points after spending $3,000 on purchases in the first three months
+- Marriott Bonvoy Brilliant™ American Express® Card – 75,000 bonus Marriott Bonvoy points after spending $3,000 on purchases in the first 3 months.
+Terms apply.

 There’s no better tip for earning Marriott points than opening one of the above cards.
 I’ll show you the best options for redeeming those points in Australia.
 Be sure to read our full Marriott Bonvoy review as well, to better learn how to use Marriott points.

 If you’re visiting Australia, you’ve got 24 options for redeeming your Marriott points.
 While many of these hotels are luxurious, you won’t find many luxury Marriott hotel brands here, like St. Regis and The Luxury Collection.
 Any room with a view of the Opera House deserves five stars, though.
 One thing you may notice is that it’s exceptionally difficult to receive outsized Marriott points value.
 That’s not a bad thing, though!
 It just means Marriott doesn’t charge an exorbitant rate for these hotels.